open-data-fabric/open-data-fabric/open-data-fabric.md

 - To support the evolution of transformations over time
 - To provide a way to correct past mistakes in data

-While for simplicity we previously considered derivative datasets to be only defined by one transformation query, in fact it can comprise of multiple queries that were active during different periods of time.
+While for simplicity we previously considered derivative datasets to be only defined by one transformation query, in fact it can comprise multiple queries that were active during different periods of time.
 The metadata keeps track of which parts of inputs were processed by which query and which parts of output were produced as the result, ensuring reproducibility.
 This idea will be further explored when we discuss the [Metadata Chain](#metadata-chain), but for now, get used to the idea that **almost anything that defines a dataset can change over time**.

 ## Data Sharing
 The guiding factors in designing how data is shared were: